Top 12 secure file-sharing tools for accountants

 Box's content browser interface, showing documents organized into different files.

-Founded in 2005, Box is one of the OGs in the file-sharing space.
+Founded in 2005, Box is an OG in the file-sharing space.
 It’s designed primarily for enterprise businesses and has a strong focus on document collaboration and automation.
+Key features include:

 • Unlimited file storage